notaryproject/specifications/signature-specification.md

 ### Signing time

 The signing time denotes the time at which the signature was generated.
-A X509 certificate has a defined lifetime during which it can be used to generate signatures.
+A X509 certificate has a defined [validity](https://datatracker.ietf.org/doc/html/rfc5280#section-4.1.2.5) during which it can be used to generate signatures.
+The signing time must be greater than or equal to certificate's `notBefore` attribute, and signing time must be less than or equal to certificate's `notAfter` attribute.
 Signatures generated after the certificate expires are considered invalid.
 A trusted timestamp allows a verifier to determine if the signature was generated when the certificate was valid.
 It also allows a verifier to determine if a signature be treated as valid when a certificate is revoked, if the certificate was revoked after the signature was generated.
 In the absence of a trusted timestamp, signatures are considered invalid after certificate expires, and all signatures are considered revoked when a certificate is revoked.

 [annotation-rules]: https://github.com/opencontainers/image-spec/blob/main/annotations.md#rules
 [artifact-descriptor]: https://github.com/oras-project/artifacts-spec/blob/main/descriptor.md